 I started to write these books in 2015.
 My initial intent was to write satirical books that stimulated discussion about: broken political systems, greedy Baby Boomers, and our insatiable appetite for raping the planet’s resources in the name of corporate profit.

 The first draft was OK, but something was missing.
 I realized the books needed a focal point or villain in order to be more believable.
 I was going to invent a villain- the books are satirical fiction after all-but then a perfect real-life villain decided to run for the highest public office in the USA.

-The second draft of the book intended to warn people that if we weren’t careful, an arrogant, uninformed, impulsive buffoon like Donald Trimp might someday win a major political party’s nomination to run for President.
+The second draft of the books intended to warn people that if we weren’t careful, an arrogant, uninformed, impulsive buffoon like Donald Trimp might someday win a major political party’s nomination to run for President.
 I thought (then) the mere fact he was running was enough to frighten people…

-The Mouse Who Poked an Elephant is about change and hope.
-The book offers some practical and realistic suggestions to improve on: broken political systems, greedy Baby Boomers, and our insatiable appetite for…stuff.
+The Mouse Who Poked an Elephant (Book 1), Mouse, Bear and Elephant Games (Book 2), and The Mouse and Elephant’s Awkward Dilemma (Book 3) are all about change and hope.
+The book offers some practical and realistic suggestions to improve on broken political systems.
+Positive environmental change can’t happen without political change.

 everyone not listed above.

 Love y’all: always and always.